Why Trust OMD?

 10th PercentileMedian Annual Pay90th Percentile

-Earning a master’s degree in mental health counseling requires significant monetary commitment.
-Fortunately, many schools offer scholarships, work-study programs, fellowships, and governmental grants.
-Employer tuition assistance might also be available through an individual’s workplace.
-When considering a school, check its financial aid options to help in your decision.
+Earning a master’s in mental health counseling requires a significant financial commitment.
+The good news?
+Many schools offer scholarships, work-study programs, fellowships, and governmental grants.
+Employer tuition assistance may also be available.

 University of Massachusetts, Boston60$770$46,200